 It is even more likely that you will resort to dating apps once either you or your spouse file for divorce in Salt Lake City or elsewhere in Utah.
 But out Salt Lake City divorce attorney advises you to follow a few tips when using dating apps during divorce in order to avoid over complicating things.

 If you do decide to use a dating app, avoid using apps that connect to your social media accounts and consider apps designed for divorced people.
 Yes, using dating apps during divorce can quite problematic.
 Consider consulting with an experienced divorce attorney in Salt Lake City or elsewhere in Utah to find out your legal options.
-Get a free consultation by calling at 801-804-5152.
+Get a legal consultation by calling at 801-804-5152.